csurgay/ansible-training/lessons/README.md

 ### In this section the following subjects will be covered:

 1. Why Do We Automate?
-2. Introduction to Ansible
+1. Introduction to Ansible
+1. Your First Playbook
-3. Infrastructure as Code (IaC)
+1. Infrastructure as Code (IaC)
-4. Combining Automation + Ansible + IaC
+1. GitOps: Ansible + IaC + Git
-5. Benefits Summary
-6. Next Steps for Learners
-7. Visual Workflow
-8. Suggested Training Flow
-9. Recommended Tools
-10. Summary
+1. Summary

 ---
 ## Why Do We Automate?